You are here

 Schedule and location:

-The Wirth Club is scheduled to meet on eight Sundays from 3:00 p.m. to 4:30 p.m., beginning Sunday December 31, 2017 and ending Sunday, March 4, 2018 at the Chalet on Theodore Wirth Parkway (we take February 4th off for the City of Lakes Loppet).
+The Wirth Club is scheduled to meet on eight Sundays from 3:00 p.m. to 4:30 p.m., beginning Sunday January 6, 2019 and ending Sunday, March 3, 2019 at the new Trailhead Building on Theodore Wirth Parkway (we take February 3rd off for the City of Lakes Loppet).
 Please plan on arriving early to find parking and to get your skier dressed, equipped and with their group.
 Your coach would like to start skiing at 3 p.m.!
-(The parking lot in front of the Chalet can fill up on nice days; if it does, you can park across the Parkway in the overflow lot or just south on the Parkway where the new Trailhead building is being built).
+(The parking lot in front of the Trailhead can fill up on nice days; if it does, you can park in the large parking lot by the history Golf Chalet).

 We typically hold an awards ceremony on the last Sunday session of skiing.
 Volunteer to help make this a success.

 Register online on the MYSL Web site or contact our club's Skier Coordinator if you have any questions.
-To ensure appropriate class size for our volunteer coaches, registration will be on a first come, first serve basis and will close when we reach our limit of 150 skiers.
-Register early (for a discount) and volunteer to give our kids a great ski season!
+To ensure appropriate class size for our volunteer coaches, registration will be on a first come, first serve basis and will close when we reach our limit of 170 skiers.
+Register early and volunteer to give our kids a great ski season!

 Levels 1 through 4 teach the classic technique and Levels 5 and 6 introduce skating.
 If you are new to MYSL, use the age ranges as a guide when you register; your coach will help place your child in the appropriate level after the first class.